kinow/autosubmit/docs/source/usage/advanced_features/custom_header.rst

     ## Job name
     # [JOBNAME]
     ## Script to execute.
-If not specified, job will be omited from workflow.
+If not specified, job will be omitted from workflow.
     ## Path relative to the project directory
     # FILE =
     ## Platform to execute the job.
-If not specificied, defaults to HPCARCH in expedf file.
+If not specified, defaults to HPCARCH in expedf file.
-    ## LOCAL is always defined and referes to current machine
+    ## LOCAL is always defined and refers to current machine
     # PLATFORM =
     ## Queue to add the job to.
-If not specificied, uses PLATFORM default.
+If not specified, uses PLATFORM default.
     # QUEUE =
-    ## Defines dependencies from job as a list of parents jobs separed by spaces.
+    ## Defines dependencies from job as a list of parents jobs separated by spaces.
     ## Dependencies to jobs in previous chunk, member o startdate, use -(DISTANCE)
     # DEPENDENCIES = INI SIM-1 CLEAN-2
     ## Define if jobs runs once, once per stardate, once per member or once per chunk.
 Options: once, date, member, chunk.